Missing Data

 Python returns a warning message.

 Note that we did receive a Warning message (but not an Error message).
-Python is making sure that we are aware that we have only adjusted those observations with a host_listings_count of 0 and not the entire data frame.
-However, it did successfully adjust this variable for those observations.
+Python is making sure that we are aware that we have only adjusted those observations with a host_listings_count of 0 in one of the two data frames that contains the same data but have not changed both data frames.
+However, it did successfully adjust this variable for the observations that we wanted to change in df_copy.
+Warning messages are something to explore, indicating that your code did run but may have accomplished a task that can be prone to mistakes.

-We've now replaced the values of 0 with "missing", since we don't think those values are reasonable.
+Returning to our analysis, we've now replaced the values of 0 with "missing", since we don't think the 0 values are reasonable.
 How does this affect our later analyses?

 df_copy['host_listings_count'].describe()